rightfold/purescript-postgresql-client/README.md

 ```

 The whole API for interaction with PostgreSQL is performed asynchronously in `Aff`
 (the only function which runs in plain `Effect` is `newPool`).
+Core library
+functions usually results in somthing like `Aff (Either PGError a)` which can be easily
-To be honest we
+wrapped by user into `ExceptT` or any other custom monad stack.
+To be honest we provides predifined `ExceptT`
-are wrapping `Aff` in `ExceptT` so you can easily handle database related errors
-in a sane manner:
+versions of functions in `Database.PostgreSQL.PG` along with some `hoist*` helpers.
+We are going to work with `PG` type in this tutorial but please don't consider it as the only option
+if you encounter any troubles integrating it into your own app monad stack.

   ```purescript
   type PG a = ExceptT PGError Aff a
   ```

-Don't be scarred by this `PG` type alias.
-It just wraps every db result in `Either`.
-You can turn `PG a` into the `Aff (Either PGError a)` by just running a single
-function - `runExceptT`.

-We assume here that postgres is running on a standard local port
+We assume here that Postgres is running on a standard local port
 with `ident` authentication so configuration can be nearly empty (`defaultPoolConfiguration`).
 It requires only database name which we pass to `newPool` function.
-We setup also `idleTimeoutMillis` value because this code
+Additionally we pass `idleTimeoutMillis` value because this code
 is run by our test suite and we want to exit after its execution quickly ;-)